Irymple (Vic.)

 Irymple is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Irymple, as per the latest Census evaluation, 93.3% of dwellings were houses, with the remaining 6.7% comprising semi-detached homes, apartments, and other types.
-This contrasts with Regional Vic.'s figures of 90.1% houses and 9.9% other dwellings.
+In Irymple, as per the latest Census, 93.3% of dwellings were houses with the remaining 6.7% being semi-detached, apartments, or other types.
+This compares to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
 Home ownership in Irymple stood at 38.7%, with mortgaged dwellings at 43.2% and rented ones at 18.1%.
 The median monthly mortgage repayment was $1,343, lower than Regional Vic.'s average of $1,430.
-The median weekly rent in Irymple was recorded as $260, compared to Regional Vic.'s $285.
-Nationally, Irymple's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent in Irymple was $260, compared to Regional Vic.'s $285.
+Nationally, Irymple's mortgage repayments were significantly lower at $1,343 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing